Blosc/python-blosc/ANNOUNCE.rst

 What is new?
 ============

-This is a maintenance release to better support recent version of Python (3.8 and 3.9).
-Also, and due to the evolution of modern CPUs, the number of default threads has been raised to 8 (from 4).
+This is a maintenance release to better support Python packaging.
-Finally, zero-copy decompression is now supported by allowing bytes-like input.
-Thanks to Lehman Garrison.
+Also, we have been successful at generating wheels for Intel (32 and 64 bits) and all major OS (Win, Linux, Mac).
+This way, people trying to use the C-Blosc library can use these wheels to install the necessary development files.
+For details, see: https://github.com/Blosc/c-blosc/blob/master/COMPILING_WITH_WHEELS.rst

 For more info, you can have a look at the release notes in: